-In September the Government produced a further consultation document on planning policy which closes on 23rd November 2014.
+In September 2014 the Government produced a further consultation document on planning policy which closed on 23rd November 2014.
 If this goes through, all Gypsies and Travellers who are not travelling will no longer be counted as needing a pitch on a site.
-Click on the picture to the right to view the video made during our meeting on Wednesday 1st of October, which explains the changes.
+Click on the picture to the right to view the video made during our community meeting, which explains the changes.

-As a result of the meeting we have started the #WeSTILLcount campaign to support people to respond to the proposals.
-Click here to go to our #WeSTILLcount Facebook page to find out more about how to have your say.
-We have also produced a postcard which you can sign and send in to the government.
-You can click here to download that, or contact Emma if you’d like us to send you some.
+As a result of the meeting we started the #WeSTILLcount campaign which supported people in responding to the proposals.
+Click here to go to our #WeSTILLcount Facebook page to find out more.
+We also produced a postcard for signing and sending to the Government.

 Our short animated film describing the steps to take to becoming self-employed, which was commissioned by and for the Gypsy and Traveller Community, is receiving a lot of welcomed positive feedback.
 Click on the picture to the right or go to our YouTube channel to view it.
 We are planning to produce two more films in this series; so watch this space!